On 2-distance 16-coloring of planar graphs with maximum degree at most five: The Proof of Theorem

 Suppose now that $v$ is a support vertex.
-Then $v_2$ is a bad or semi-bad vertex, and so $v_2$ has two common neighbours with at least one of $v_1,v_3$.
-By Remark \ref{rem:specil vertices}(a)-(b), $v_2$ has at most one $4$-neighbour, and by this way, $v$ has at most two $4$-neighbours.
+Then $v_2$ is a bad or a semi-bad vertex, and so $v_2$ has two common neighbours with at least one of $v_1,v_3$.
+By Remark \ref{rem:specil vertices}(a)-(b), $v_2$ has at most one $4$-neighbour.
+This infer that $v$ has at most two $4$-neighbours.
 In particular, $v$ is incident to a $5^+$-face by Lemma \ref{lem:support-properties}(a).
 We distinguish the rest of the proof according to the number of $4$-neighbours of $v$.